akauppi/GroundLevel-firebase-es/fns-test/README.md

 firebase use --add
 ```

->It shouldn't matter which project you choose.
-It's a bit weird that Firebase insists on this step (see `DEVS/Wishes for Firebase.md`) in the main project.
+>Note: It shouldn't matter which project you choose, since we are running against an emulator and there is no authentication.
+It's a bit weird that Firebase insists on this step (see `../DEVS/Wishes for Firebase.md`).

 Set up the Firestore emulator: